Fact-Augmented Lookahead Planning for LLM Agents: INTRODUCTION

 The core idea of this paper is that LLMs possess a substantial amount of latent knowledge about world dynamics and task structures.
 To unlock better planning, we need to identify and provide the missing pieces of information—concise, critical insights derived from experience—that allow the LLM to more accurately simulate outcomes and evaluate states.
 We propose a novel LLM agent architecture that learns and utilizes ``atomic facts'' to augment its planning process.
 These facts are textual statements (e.g., ``object X is in receptacle\_Y'', ``action Z leads\_to\_failure\_condition'') extracted from the agent's interaction history at the end of each episode.
-The atomicity of these facts is crucial; they represent minimal, yet impactful, units of knowledge that can be precisely incorporated into the LLM's reasoning context, effectively grounding its general knowledge to the specific nuances of the current task environment.

 Our agent employs these atomic facts to inform a recursive, depth-limited lookahead search.
 The planning process involves three key LLM-driven components: An \textbf{action proposer} to suggest plausible next actions.
 A \textbf{latent world model} to simulate the next observation, reward, and termination status given an action.
 A \textbf{value estimator} to predict the long-term utility of states, especially at the leaves of the search tree.
 All these components receive the current observation, recent interaction history, and the curated set of atomic facts as input, allowing the LLM to make more informed predictions and decisions.
 The agent learns online, purely in-context, as the set of facts evolves with experience, leading to improved policies without any LLM fine-tuning.
-This approach is inspired by Dyna-style architectures \citep{sutton1990integrated}, where experience is used to refine a model (here, the fact-augmented LLM reasoning process) which is then used for planning.
+This approach is inspired by Dyna-style architectures (model-learning + planning) \citep{sutton1990integrated}, where experience is used to refine a model (here, the fact-augmented LLM reasoning process) which is then used for planning.